SCENE 01 / MARINE WILDLIFE

 What wildlife is available in New Zealand?

 New Zealand's wildlife is uniquely shaped by 80 million years of isolation.
-The kiwi is the iconic flightless national bird; the ancient tuatara is the only surviving member of an order that lived alongside dinosaurs; Hector's dolphins are the world's smallest and rarest; and Taiaroa Head hosts the only mainland royal albatross colony on Earth.
+The kiwi is the iconic flightless national bird.
+The ancient tuatara is the only surviving member of an order that lived alongside dinosaurs.
+Hector's dolphins are the world's smallest and rarest.
+And Taiaroa Head hosts the only mainland royal albatross colony on Earth.
 Add yellow-eyed penguins, kea (the world's only alpine parrot), and a vast seabird community.

 Do you have specialized wildlife crews?